patrickvalle/wundergrounded/README.md

 });
 ```

-**Making a bundled request for multiple features** for a specific location can be done by similar to the syntax below (current conditions, hourly forecast, and the 10-day forecast for 27705):
+**Making a bundled request for multiple features** and a specific location can be done by similar to the syntax below (current conditions, hourly forecast, and the 10-day forecast for 27705):
 ```javascript
 wundergrounded.conditions().hourly().forecast10day().request('27705', function(error, response) {
   if(!error) {